 I like hyperlinks in resumes, especially if I’m hiring for a creative role and want to see their current work.
 Adding links also shows me you’re tech-savvy and want to show me more of who you are as a professional.

 The bottom line is I’m looking for candidates who provide a great presentation of themself.
 Their online presence, such as Linkedin profiles and personal web pages, is vital.

 I tell young professionals to invest in building a web page now.
 They’re free.
 Start in school and update it every quarter.
-Add your work experience, school projects, professor recommendations.
+Add your work experience, school projects, and professor recommendations.
 Plus, your web page tells me a lot about you.
-I can see how you organize and get an idea of your creative problem solving skills.
+I can see how you organize and get an idea of your creative problem-solving skills.